xavierholt/recipes/Salmon Steaks with Herbs.md

 ## Notes

-I have only made this recipe with salmon,  but the recipe it's based on suggests using cod, haddock, and halibut as well.
+I have only made this recipe with salmon,  but the recipe it's based on suggests using cod, haddock, or halibut as well.

+If you don't have mace, just add a little more nutmeg.